 The application directory structure is mainly consists of 2 directory, ‘system’ and ‘application’.

 The ‘system’ directory is the core and consists of the core framework files.
 When a new version is released, you can update your existing application just by replacing this system directory with the latest release.
-We won’t never going to work on this folder our selves ever.
+We will never going to work on this folder ourselves.
 All our codes are going to take place in the ‘application directory’.
-There you will see a list of sub directories as like the following image:
+There, you will see a list of subdirectories as like the following image:

-- Cache : This directory will contain all kinds of cached files if you are using so.
-However, you will may need to provide write access for the application to this directory as codeigniter will need to create temporary files on this folder.
-To know how to use caching, please refer to codeigniter caching tutorial.
+- Cache: If you are using caching, this directory will contain all kinds of cached files.
+However, you may need to provide write access for the application to this directory, as Codeigniter will need to create temporary files in this folder.
+To learn how to use caching, please refer to the Codeigniter caching tutorial.

-- Config : This directory includes settings/configuration related information like database settings, route information, constants declaration, items to be auto loaded etc. To know more, please visit codeigniter documentation about using config class .
+- Config: This directory includes settings/configuration-related information like database settings, route information, constants declaration, items to be auto-loaded, etc. To learn more, please visit Codeigniter documentation about using the config class.

-- Controller : This directory includes all controller definitions.
-It can be said as the entry point of application also, every requests triggers a certain method of a controller.
+- Controller: This directory includes all controller definitions.
+It can be said to be the entry point of the application; every request triggers a certain method of a controller.

-- Core : If we need to extend the functionality of any core classes like controller,loader,router etc, then we can declare new class here which will extend those core classes and put the implementation inside those.
+- Core: If we need to extend the functionality of any core classes like controller,loader,router, etc., we can declare a new class here that will extend those core classes and put the implementation inside those.

-- Errors : This directory includes some basic template for showing various kind of errors like db error, php errors, 404 errors etc, which we can change later as per our requirements.
+- Errors: This directory includes a basic template for showing various kinds of errors, such as DB errors, PHP errors, 404 errors, etc., which we can change later as per our requirements.

 - Helpers : This directory will include all helper files.
 Read more about using helpers.

-- Hooks : This directory will include all hooks declaration.
+- Hooks : This directory will include all hooks declarations.
 Read more about using hooks

 - Language : This directory will include language files.
 By loading different language files, we can make our application multilingual supported.
 Read more about using language class.